WEST SIDE STORY at OXFORD PLAYHOUSE

 Underneath the railway bridges on the outskirts of Manchester city centre there are a series of cavernous arches.
 These atmospheric spaces still carry an air of abandonment with their boarded-up windows and peeling paintwork.

 This urban location provided the design inspiration for my version of 1950s New York.
 The looming window of one of the arches was recreated as the centrepiece, constantly standing above the action on stage with subtly changing light filtered through its broken panes.

 The aim was to create a location on stage relevant to the production but timeless and transferable at the same time.
-In using a non-specific urban setting I hoped to highlight how the issues dealt with by the characters are not exclusive to mid-century America.
+By using a non-specific urban setting, I hoped to highlight how the issues dealt with by the characters are not exclusive to mid-century America.

 DIRECTOR: Dominic Applewhite

 LIGHTING: Edward Horner

 "By using a non-specific urban setting, I hoped to highlight how the issues dealt with by the characters are not exclusive to mid-century America"